andybug/elocfb/README.md

-shiny-avenger
+elocfb
 =============

-Untitled.
 This is the latest iteration of a football ranking and prediction system.

 Building